 This acid comes with instructions for measuring the concentration that needs to be added.
 One could calculate it online or using digital calculators according to their preferences.

-Add the resultant amount of muriatic acid and make sure to supply a proper amount to the deep end of the pool.
+Add the resultant amount of muriatic acid and supply a proper amount to the pool’s deep end.
 It then must be facilitated by the pool pump for mixing deep down.

 Now, recheck the alkalinity.
-If it is higher than 80-120 ppm (parts per million), then again add acid till it reaches the required level.
-When the necessary proportion is accomplished, leave the pool undisturbed for 24 hours.
+If it is above 80-120 ppm (parts per million), add acid again until it reaches the required level.
+Leave the pool undisturbed for 24 hours when the necessary proportion is accomplished.

 Once alkalinity has been balanced, the pool should be isolated to increase the pH level through aeration, which involves exposing the pool water to air.
 It takes 48 hours to do so.